brokunMusheen/crash_testing/step_1/notes.md

     * Transportable
     * Reproducible
 * Benefits of testing:
+    * The specification is packaged with the code
     * Decrease refactoring fear
     * Often leads to more comprehensible architecture, eg - tests act as a sort of 'canary'.
         * If you can't think of how to test, do you have a good specification?